Addressing the Trauma of Public Health Emergencies Experienced by First Responders

 The instructor for this course, LCDR Jamillah Bynum, will use her experience as a Lieutenant Commander (LCDR) in the U.S. Public Health Service Commissioned Corps to provide concrete examples of how behavioral health professionals treat first responders of public health emergencies.
 LCDR Bynum serves as a Licensed Clinical Social Worker within the Office of the Secretary (OS), Office of the Assistant Secretary (OASH), Office of Surgeon General, Commissioned Corps Headquarters’ Public Health Emergency Response Strike Team (PHERST).
 As a PHERST clinical social worker, she responds rapidly to regional, national, and global public health emergencies.
 LCDR Bynum is known for her deployment leadership with USPHS.
 In 2022, LCDR Bynum served as the Deputy Officer-in-Charge for one of the Afghan repatriation missions.
 She served on the leadership team for 300 staff and 115 Afghan unaccompanied minors, resulting in the protection of mission members and the settlement of refugees.

-Upon completion of this training, behavioral health clinicians will be able to:
+Upon completion of this training professionals will be able to do the following:

 Marriage and Family Therapists: Many MFT licensing boards accept our courses or one of the approvals which we have from professional associations.
 You can check with your board to determine if this course would be accepted by your licensing board.

-Social Workers: Telehealth Certification Institute, LLC, #1609, is approved as a provider for social work continuing education by the Association of Social Work Boards (ASWB) www.aswb.org, through the Approved Continuing Education (ACE) program.
-Telehealth Certification Institute, LLC maintains responsibility for the program.
-ASWB Approval Period: 05/02/2021 – 05/02/2024.
-Social workers should contact their regulatory board to determine course approval for continuing education credits.
-Social workers participating in this course will receive 1.5 clinical continuing education clock hours.
+Social Workers: Telehealth Certification Institute LLC, #1609, is approved as an ACE provider to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
+Regulatory boards are the final authority on courses accepted for continuing education credit.
+ACE provider approval period: 05/02/2024 – 05/02/2027.
+Social workers completing this course receive 1 clinical continuing education credit.

 Psychologists: Telehealth Certification Institute LLC is approved by the American Psychological Association to sponsor continuing education for psychologists.
 Telehealth Certification Institute LLC maintains responsibility for this program and its content.

-Other Professionals: This live webinar qualifies for 90 minutes of instructional content as required by many national, state and local licensing boards and professional organizations.
+Other Professionals: This activity qualifies for 60 minutes of instructional content as required by many national, state and local licensing boards and professional organizations.
 Retain your certificate of completion and contact your board or organization for specific filing requirements.

 LCDR Jamillah Bynum